NeurIPS-Creative-AI/2024/README.md

 Each accepted work will be assigned to a booth with a 6’ draped table, 2 chairs, 500 watt power, 1 monitor (the dimensions for the 32" monitors in the Creative AI session room are 1920x1080), and a bulletin board for a landscape poster.

 If you need additional equipment it is your responsibility to bring it, or locally arrange them.
-FYI you can can order a monitor or other equipment through the venue by emailing wbuttimore@proshow.com or pfalk@proshow.com .
+FYI you can order a monitor or other equipment through the venue by emailing wbuttimore@proshow.com or pfalk@proshow.com .

 __Video presentation:__